The Anchorage Sports Health Team

 MAT® had a tremendous positive impact on her and her husband Raoul’s quality of life (see Raoul’s story above).
 Because of this, Annie was inspired to become MAT® certified to help others live more fully and enjoyably.
 Annie’s MAT® sessions are education oriented, with the goal of helping clients learn about and improve their biomechanics in an applicable way that they can then take with them “off the table” into daily life activities.

-Originally from northern Virginia, Annie has been proud to call herself a Texan for 18 years.
-With a childhood that saw moves from Virginia to France, and then to Florida, she finally settled in Texas.
+Originally from Virginia, and after moves to France and Florida, Annie was proud to call herself a Texan until her most recent exciting move to Anchorage, Alaska.
 After earning degrees from Trinity University in San Antonio, and the University of Texas at Dallas, Annie worked for over 10 years in the energy industry.

 Annie is well acquainted with the repetitive stress and the lack of movement that computer-based work puts on our bodies (especially our backs, necks, and wrists).
 Her years of playing softball, piano, and marching band percussion give her additional insight on sports and musical instrument-related repetitive stress injuries (“RSI”).